pmndrs/zustand/readme.md

 const useStore = create(devtools(redux(reducer, initialState)))
 ```

-devtools takes the store function as its first argument, optionally you can name the store with a second argument: `devtools(store, "MyStore")`, which will be prefixed to your actions.
+devtools takes the store function as its first argument, optionally you can name the store or configure [serialize](https://github.com/zalmoxisus/redux-devtools-extension/blob/master/docs/API/Arguments.md#serialize) options with a second argument.

+Name store: `devtools(store, {name: "MyStore"})`, which will be prefixed to your actions.
+Serialize options: `devtools(store, { serialize: { options: true } })`.

 devtools will only log actions from each separated store unlike in a typical *combined reducers* redux store.
 See an approach to combining stores https://github.com/pmndrs/zustand/issues/163

 ## React context